 To encourage the widest range of applications possible, the eligibility requirements for the Harnsberger Scholarship are more encompassing.
 A student needs to be in good academic standing with the College of Liberal Arts and interested in pursuing a major or minor in History.

 - A letter of recommendation from an instructor or relevant community partner.

-- A two page Personal Statement on how your background, experiences, and achievements will contribute to the History Department’s goal of promoting excellence through diversity.
-If applicable, nominees should mention hardships or obstacles that they have overcome (e.g. socioeconomic status, first-generation college students, discrimination, etc.) in their pursuit of an undergraduate education.
+- A two-page Personal Statement on how your background, experiences, and achievements will contribute to the History Department’s goal of promoting excellence through diversity.
+If applicable, nominees should mention hardships or obstacles that they have overcome (e.g. socioeconomic status, first-generation college students, discrimination, etc.) in their pursuit of undergraduate education.

-- The Harnsberger Scholarship is due Monday March 2nd, 2020.
+- The Harnsberger Scholarship is due the First Monday in March.

 Jacob Oertel (2018-2019)